molpopgen/fwdpy11/README.rst

 These topics are covered in the user manual:

-* People wishing to run `fwpdy11` should see [here](https://molpopgen.github.io/fwdpy11/pages/userenv.html).
+* People wishing to run `fwpdy11` should see `this section <https://molpopgen.github.io/fwdpy11/pages/userenv.html>`_.
-* Those who need to build the package from source should look [here](https://molpopgen.github.io/fwdpy11/misc/developersguide.html).
+* Those who need to build the package from source should look `the developer's guide <https://molpopgen.github.io/fwdpy11/misc/developersguide.html>`_.

 .. _fwdpy11: https://github.com/molpopgen/fwdpy11